Egypt pursues crackdown on Sinai militants as protests held

 Zawahri also said the United States was conspiring in Egypt and called on Egyptians to fight the “oppression”.

+Egyptian state television on Thursday accused the Palestinian Islamist group Hamas, an offshoot of the Brotherhood that rules neighboring Gaza, of training Egyptian Islamists in how to carry out bombings.

+That suggested the authorities intended to pile even more pressure on the Brotherhood, which emerged from the shadows to win every election after a popular revolt toppled Mubarak in 2011.
+In Gaza, Hamas denied the allegations.

-If militant groups now turn their sights on Cairo, the move would further hurt the tourism industry and reeling economy.
+The burning question is to what extent militant groups will turn their sights on Cairo, a move that would further hurt an already punch-drunk tourism industry and hammer a reeling economy.
+In addition to the attack on the interior minister, there have already been several smaller bomb attacks on police in the capital.

+Gunmen fired on an army checkpoint in the southern city of Assiut on Friday, wounding two soldiers, the state-run Al-Ahram newspaper said.